brillout/wildcard-api/docs/blog/rest-rpc.md

 ##### Custom JSON endpoints

-With *custom JSON endpoints* we denote the practice of creating server routes to retrieve and mutate data.
+With *custom JSON endpoints* we denote the practice of creating server routes in order to retrieve and mutate data.
 Server routes
 are created and modified
 in an ad-hoc fashion.